Interesting Facts about Rocks and 3 Different Types

 The Outcrop

-The Outcrop is the visible part of the rocks, which appears as a result of erosion and weathering factors.
-These rock detectors are found in mountainous areas, on steep slopes and also at areas or heights where trees do not grow, or at areas that are not covered by soil such as the effects of glacier runoff where they look like roads and sediment accumulation and plant growth may obscure these rock discoveries, especially the basic rocks from these rock discoveries, and the rock detectors facilitate mapping and sampling of rocks.
+The Outcrop is the visible part of the rock, which appears as a result of erosion and weathering factors.
+These rock detectors are found in mountainous areas, on steep slopes and also at areas or heights where trees do not grow, or at areas that are not covered by soil such as the effects of glacier runoff where they look like roads and sediment accumulation and plant growth may obscure these rock discoveries, especially the basic rock from these rock discoveries, and the rock detectors facilitate mapping and sampling of rock.

 How to Describe Rock Detectors?